Sprytile/SprytileDocs/docs/quick-start.md

 ![Flip/Rotate Panel](img/flip-rotate.png)

-For convenience, the keyboard shortcuts for rotating tiles left and right are the `1` and `2` keys.
-The `3` key toggles X tile flip, the `4` key toggles the Y tile flip.
+The keyboard shortcuts for rotating tiles left and right are the `1` and `2` keys.

+The `3` key toggles Flip X and the `4` key toggles Flip Y.

 Repaint the wall using the tile flipping and rotation options.

+!!! info "Tile Picker"

+    You can pick tiles from your scene like in Photoshop.
+Hold down the `alt` key and select a tile from the scene with a left mouse click.

 ![Wall with tile rotations](img/wall-tile-rotation.png)